drocheam/optrace/docs/source/usage/elements.rst

 Image Parameter
 ##################################

-Alternatively to a uniformly emitting area there is the possibility to provide light distributions (=images).
+Alternatively to a uniformly emitting area, there is a way to provide light distributions (=images).

-For this the emitting surface needs to be a :python:`Image` object.
+This emitting surface needs to be a :python:`Image` object.
+..
+TODO which image objects?
-A Rectangular surface for this image is created automatically.
+A RectangularSurface for this image is created automatically.
-The size will be equal to the side lengths of the image.
+Its size will be equal to the side lengths of the image.

 .. testcode::